letsencrypt/cp-cps/CPS.md

 CRL entries for intermediate certificates will remain in place until the certificates expire.
 ISRG does not provide CRLs for end-entity certificates.

-OCSP responses will be made available for all unexpired certificates.
+OCSP responses will be made available for all unexpired end-entity certificates.

 ### 4.10.2 Service availability